 Google & Facebook among members signed onto IAB UK ‘Gold Standard’ ads program

-Participating members must take 3 steps aimed at addressing key threats to the digital advertising ecosystem.
+Participating members must take three steps aimed at addressing key threats to the digital advertising ecosystem.

 The UK arm of the Interactive Advertising Bureau (IAB UK) has launched a new program aimed at reducing ad fraud, improving user experiences and increasing brand safety in digital advertising — addressing key threats to the industry.